-New Zealand police plan to recover bodies from volcanic island on Friday
+New Zealand volcano toll seen at 16; police plan to recover bodies on Friday

 “We used every single bedspace, every single resource we had to care for those people.
 Those patients we treated and comforted will forever stay in our minds.”

-Australian Prime Minister Scott Morrison said medical teams had transported five Australians back home for treatment.
-Another seven Australians would be evacuated over the next 24 hours and one citizen would remain in a New Zealand hospital.
+Australian Prime Minister Scott Morrison said 12 Australians would be taken back home for treatment.
+One citizen would remain in a New Zealand hospital.

 Morrison said 11 Australians had died, a figure that is believed to be drawn from the 16 people officially listed dead and missing by New Zealand.
 Further, he said two permanent residents of Australia had died, one was missing and a fourth was hospitalized.